ismaberra/goalguard/README.md

 ```
   python combine.py
 ```
 All the files are contained in the dataset FIFA folder and it goes without mention that the paths in each file needs to be adjusted to the specific path of the video files.
-This dataset is composed of 1'385 penalties (25 youtube videos processed from "FIFA GRG"'s channel) but after vertical flippling and x-translation, and both at the same time, the dataset is quadrupledd : 5'540 penalties.
+This dataset is composed of 1'385 penalties (25 youtube videos processed from "FIFA GRG"'s channel).

 ## II) Body joint coordinates Extraction